usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 5/Influencing Agency Decisions.md

 Figure out who these people are.
 Invest in those relationships.
 When they become advocates for change, they'll convince people you could never reach.

-**Use your position to influence external partners**—set the tone with industry and oversight partners.
+**Use your position to influence external partners \-** set the tone with industry and oversight partners.

 * Host industry days that explicitly signal interest in agile and modular approaches.
 * Encourage vendors to demonstrate working software and focus on outcomes rather than just resumes.